PASSERAE

 - Rufous Crab Hawk, Buteogallus aequinoctialis

-- Common Black-Hawk, Buteogallus anthracinus
+- Common Black Hawk, Buteogallus anthracinus

-- Cuban Black-Hawk, Buteogallus gundlachii
+- Cuban Black Hawk, Buteogallus gundlachii

-- Savanna Hawk, Heterospizias meridionalis
+- Savanna Hawk, Buteogallus meridionalis

-- White-necked Hawk, Amadonastur lacernulatus
+- White-necked Hawk, Buteogallus lacernulatus

-- Great Black-Hawk, Urubitinga urubitinga
+- Great Black Hawk, Buteogallus urubitinga

 - Barred Hawk, Morphnarchus princeps